 Contemporary artist Soo Sunny Park’s “Expanded Present” is an ethereal portal of iridescent material designed to inspire and delight.

 In monthly residencies, artists, creative makers, and partners join FUTURES to share their visions of a playful, hopeful future.

-Our monthly online Futurist in Residence program invites innovators to think creatively about the future and develop new content to spark delight and conversation.
+The FUTURES Futurist in Residence program invited innovators to think creatively about the future and develop new content to spark delight and conversation.

 Futurist In Residence

 This first-of-its-kind digital museum interactive combined technology with Smithsonian storytelling to invite visitors on a tour of the year 2050.

 Through imaginative and dynamic talks, performances, workshops, and virtual experiences, FUTURES public programs were a central platform for speculative thinking, experimental ideas, and collective action.

 FUTURES focused learning efforts created a positive, welcoming experience with moments of awe and wonder.